DSC 3572

 Sharing Jesus with a Child with Down Syndrome, Part 1

 As I consider introducing people to Jesus, particularly children with Down syndrome, perhaps something similar applies.
-For one individual, we may ask “Do you want to give your heart to Jesus?”, but if that person interprets information literally, that might be a very scary question.
-For another individual we may talk about repentance and sin, but if the vocabulary is difficult, those words will have little meaning.
-If we talk about Jesus and only ever show a visual of a cross, how will that individual know that Jesus is a person – not two pieces of wood that look like a lower case t?
+For one individual, we may ask, “Do you want to give your heart to Jesus?” but if that person interprets information literally, that might be a very scary question.
+For another individual, we may talk about repentance and sin, but if the vocabulary is difficult, those words will have little meaning.
+If we talk about Jesus and only ever show a visual of a cross, how will that individual know that Jesus is a person – not two pieces of wood that look like a lowercase t?

 I have spoken with many parents and friends of children with Down syndrome who want to know if their child is saved.
-While I completely believe that salvation is a gift from God, and that HE is the one who makes those connections, I do believe that we are called to create environments where we can introduce the love of our lives – Jesus Christ – to our children.
+While I completely believe that salvation is a gift from God and that HE is the one who makes those connections, I do believe that we are called to create environments where we can introduce the love of our lives – Jesus Christ – to our children.

 Here are a few ideas as you delight in making this introduction of the Savior of your life to that dear child:

-2. Digest your own relationship with Jesus.
+2. Digest your relationship with Jesus.
 Sometimes our connection with Jesus is bathed in so many idioms and figures of speech, it’s important to truly think about who Jesus is to me.
 Is He my best friend?
 Do I talk to Him each day?
 Do I consider what He has done for me regularly?
 Savior, Lord, King…How “daily” is my relationship with Jesus?
 It’s tough to introduce someone else to Him if I am not fully acquainted with Jesus myself.

 3. Know the child with Down syndrome.
 What delights this child?
 Animals?
 Trains?
 Hugs?
 Music?
 A particular person?
 If you could think of this child’s favorite activity, what would it be?